Terms and Conditions

 ARTICLE 13. | PRICES AND PAYMENTS

-1. Unless explicitly stated otherwise, all stated prices are exclusive of VAT, other government levies and shipping costs.
-With an invoice value of at least € 1500 (excl.
-VAT), the shipping costs will be borne by ECC.
-In other cases, the shipping costs will be borne by the buyer.
+1. Unless explicitly stated otherwise, all prices stated are exclusive of VAT, other government levies and shipping costs.
+Shipping costs shall be borne by ECC if the invoice value is at least € 1500, - (excluding VAT).
+In other cases, the shipping costs shall be borne by the purchaser.

-2. If, after an offer has been made or after the agreement has been concluded, a change occurs in VAT rates or other government levies, ECC is entitled to change the prices accordingly.
+2. If a change occurs in VAT rates or other government levies after an offer is made or after the contract is concluded, ECC shall be entitled to change the prices accordingly.

-3. Furthermore, ECC is entitled to pass on price increases of cost-determining factors that become apparent to the buyer after the conclusion of the agreement.
+3. Furthermore, ECC shall be entitled to pass on to the Purchaser any price increases of cost-determining factors that manifest themselves after the conclusion of the contract.